Diagnosis and Treatment for Sleep Apnea

 Sleep apnea is a condition that causes breathing to be repeatedly interrupted while a patient is sleeping.
 The most common form is obstructive sleep apnea (OSA), which occurs when throat muscles relax and block the airway during sleep.
 Often, individuals with OSA will experience a range of negative effects, but they will be unaware that these symptoms are a result of the condition.
 Drs.
-Joe McIntyre, Dan Whiting , and Kelsey Rockey work with certified sleep specialists and primary care physicians to provide effective treatment for sleep apnea, helping to protect the overall wellbeing of patients in Bridgewater, VA, and surrounding areas.
+Joe McIntyre, Dan Whiting, Kelsey Rockey, and Bryant Ash work with certified sleep specialists and primary care physicians to provide effective treatment for sleep apnea, helping to protect the overall well-being of patients in Bridgewater, VA, and surrounding areas.
 Contact our practice today to schedule a consultation and learn more.

 Symptoms of OSA